 Note: The operation of subsection (1) is modified if the day paragraph (a) refers to is before 1 July 2008: see Schedule 3 clause 13(1).

-(2) This subsection applies to an interest in the landholder acquired by an acquisition (the “earlier acquisition”) if the relevant acquisition in respect of which duty is to be calculated under section 188(1) was made pursuant to an arrangement entered into during the prescribed period in respect of the earlier acquisition.
+(2) This subsection applies to an interest in the landholder acquired by an acquisition (the earlier acquisition) if the relevant acquisition in respect of which duty is to be calculated under section 188(1) was made pursuant to an arrangement entered into during the prescribed period in respect of the earlier acquisition.

 (3) The reference in subsection (2) to the prescribed period in respect of the earlier acquisition is to the period beginning on the day that is 3 years before the day on which the earlier acquisition occurred and ending on the day that is 3 years after that day.